mattermost-community/mattermost-plugin-solar-lottery/demo.md

 ## Intro

-- Solar Lottery is a team rotation scheduler, inspired by PagerDuty (and Amazon.com pager tool before that).
+- Solar Lottery is a team rotation scheduler, inspired by [PagerDuty OnCall](https://www.pagerduty.com/platform/on-call-management/), and its predecessor the early amazon.com pager tool.
 - Name from a Philip K. Dick novel "[Solar Lottery](https://en.wikipedia.org/wiki/Solar_Lottery)".
 - The main motivation to develop was to automate the Sustaining Engineering Team (SET) schedulng.
 - Not a traditional queue, scheduling is based on probabilities, exponentially increasing since the last serve time.